dirac-institute/sorcha/docs/inputs.rst

 -----------------------------------------

 .. note::
-  Sorcha has an :ref:`ephemeris_gen` that we recommend using by default, but as an alternative Sorcha can read in an external file contains calculated ephemeris values for each simulated object within a reasonable search radius of a given survey field pointing and observation times as specified in the survey pointing database.
+  Sorcha has an :ref:`ephemeris_gen` that we recommend using by default, but as an alternative Sorcha can read in an external file containing calculated ephemeris values for each simulated object within a reasonable search radius of a given survey field pointing and observation times as specified in the survey pointing database.
 This could be the output from a previous Sorcha run or  provided from your own separate ephemeris generation method,

 .. tip::
   *  The first column must be ObjID, but the ordering of the remaining columns does not matter as long as the required columns exist and have entries
-  *  The first row in the physical parameters file **must** list  the columns names
+  *  The first row in the physical parameters file **must** list  the column names
   *  The **correct capitalization of column names** is required
-  *  The ephemeris file can be either **white space separated** or **comma value separated (CSV)**
+  *  The ephemeris file can be either **whitespace-separated** or **comma-separated values(CSV)**
   *  Each simulated object **must** have a unique string identifier

 .. note::
-  For readability we show an example of a white space separated file below.
+  For readability we show an example of a whitespace-separated file below.

 An example of an (optional) ephemeris file::